kanjijonathan/round/README.md

 1-9 = 1-9

-hold number and letter to get an id
+hold number and letter before cards are picked to get a new card

 hold 0 you get id 0